joshkel/lua-presentation/notes.md

 CloudFlare is a content delivery network.
 You can put them in front of your web site, they'll offer caching, various optimizations, web application firewall, free SSL, denial-of-service protection...
 Bunch of big-name customers.

 Run on Nginx, I would have assumed that they do a lot of heavy C work to get all of those performance-critical network features running, but they've been switching to Lua, because it's a lot easier to work in and still lets them get extremely fast.
+Now one of the sponsors of LuaJIT.

 ## Games